 How can I resample a time series using groupby() in Pandas?

-If you’d like to resample a time series in pandas while using the groupby operator, you can use the following basic syntax:
+If you want to resample a time series in Pandas while applying the groupby operator, the following basic syntax illustrates the most robust method for achieving this dual aggregation:

 grouper = df.groupby([pd.Grouper(freq='W'), 'store'])